 When drawing up estimates for an Assets implementation, it is important to ensure that there are sufficient resources available in terms of asset storage, CPU, memory, IO and network throughput.
 Sizing many of these items require understanding how many assets are being loaded into the system.
-This guide includes best practices that help determine efficient metrics for estimating the infrastructure and resources required for deploying AEM Assets as well as a sizing tool.
+This guide includes best practices that help determine efficient metrics for estimating the infrastructure and resources required for deploying Experience Manager Assets as well as a sizing tool.

 - Assets migration guide

 If you want to migrate assets from your legacy system to Experience Manager Assets, there are several steps to consider to streamline the migration process.
 The Migration guide include best practices around the tasks you perform to bring the assets into Experience Manager in a phase-wise manner.
 This includes applying metadata, generating renditions, and activating the assets to publish deployment.